arielalvesdutra/arielalvesdutra/README.md

 **About**

 Hi, my name is Ariel Alves Dutra.
-I'm a Web Developer.
+I'm a brazilian Web Developer.
 I've a graduation of Analysis and System Development (2019) at UNISINOS

 More than 3 years of experience with web development implementing solutions for e-commerce, agrobusiness, financial, tourism and freight sectors.